sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Instancename

-Use this option to specify a name to uniquely identify the tracing instance.
+The **Instancename** option specifies a name to uniquely identify the tracing instance.

 This option can be applied to any commands that manipulate the logging session and assigns a user supplied logging session name.
 WPR sets the default session name if this option is omitted.